 …especially after devouring these Frankenstein Marshmallow Pops — a super simple treat basically made from just marshmallows and chocolate.
 Aren’t they just adorable?

-Our Frankenstein Marshmallow Pops are much funnier and quicker to make than cupcakes or any other treat.
+Our Halloween Marshmallow Pops are much funnier and quicker to make than cupcakes or any other treat.
 I am telling you, kids go crazy for it.
 Well, who wouldn’t?

 All ingredients are available at American local supermarkets.
 In addition, I have attached to the recipe a list of substitutions — just in case you already have any of them in your pantry.